Centennial Peaks Hospital

 Centennial Peaks Hospital - Louisville, CO

-Centennial Peaks Hospital is a dual diagnosis treatment facility located at 2255 South 88th Street in the 80027 zip code in Louisville, CO.
+Centennial Peaks Hospital is an addiction and mental health treatment facility located at 2255 South 88th Street in the 80027 zip code in Louisville, CO.
 It is operated by a private for-profit organization.
-Centennial Peaks Hospital provides buprenorphine for pain management and naltrexone administration.
-Some of the treatment approaches used by Centennial Peaks Hospital include substance use counseling approach, brief intervention services and CBT.
-Centennial Peaks Hospital also specializes in detox services and offers cocaine detox, methamphetamines detoxification and inpatient opioid detox.
-Centennial Peaks Hospital provides intensive outpatient treatment, hospital inpatient detox and hospital inpatient treatment.
-It also provides inpatient treatment for dual diagnosis, residential substance use treatment and inpatient detox.
+Centennial Peaks Hospital provides methadone for pain management and naltrexone administration.
+Some of the treatment approaches used by Centennial Peaks Hospital include brief intervention, substance use counseling approach and trauma counseling.
+Centennial Peaks Hospital also specializes in detox services and offers cocaine detox, residential benzodiazepines detoxification and methamphetamines detoxification.
+Centennial Peaks Hospital provides inpatient hospital rehabilitation, outpatient treatment and hospital inpatient treatment.
+It also provides residential treatment for substance use, inpatient detox and inpatient dual diagnosis treatment.

 Call (888) 303-2026 to get 24/7 help with treatment.